roloje777/mg-bits-and-bytes-blog/tabs/about.md

 I find all over the place, such as in books, the internet and friends and family that share over social media platforms etc.

-Over some extended time I build a repository of all these "bits and bytes" and shared over various social platforms with family and friends.
+Over some extended time I built a repository of all these "bits and bytes" and shared over various social platforms with family and friends.